skills/introduction-to-repository-management/README.md

 # Introduction to Repository Management

-_Upgrade your existing project with supporting tools to help it sustainably grow._
+_Learn the basics of several GitHub features that can help support a collaborative, friendly, and healthy project._

 ## Welcome

 - **Who is this for**: Developers with the need to start collaborating.
-- **What you'll learn**: The different ways to protect your repository's content as more people become collaborators.
+- **What you'll learn**: The different ways to protect your repository's content as more people join as collaborators.
 - **What you'll build**: You will prepare Mergington High School's extracurricular activities website repository so additional teachers can safely collaborate.
 - **Prerequisites**:
   - Skills exercise: [Introduction to GitHub](https://github.com/skills/introduction-to-github)